Best Online Associate in Human Services Degrees for 2023

 What is human services and is it the same as social work?

-Human services is a broad field that encompasses a variety of disciplines and professions aiming to improve the well-being of individuals, families, and communities.
+Health and human services is a broad field that encompasses a variety of disciplines and professions aiming to improve the well-being of individuals, families, and communities.
 Professionals in this field help people meet their basic needs and promote self-sufficiency and independence.
-They provide a range of services and support like counseling, advocacy, and case management, and often work closely with other professionals such as social workers, counselors, and medical workers to provide comprehensive services.
+They provide a range of services and support like counseling, advocacy, and case management, and often work closely with other professionals such as a social worker, counselors, and medical workers to provide comprehensive services.

-Human services and social work are related fields, but they are not the same.
-Human services is more broad, encompassing a variety of disciplines and professions, while social work is a specific profession within the human services field.
+Health and human services and social work are related fields, but they are not the same.
+A human services degree program will be a more broad, encompassing a variety of disciplines and professions, while social work is a specific profession within the human services field.
 Social workers have set of skills and knowledge that are focused on helping individuals, families, and communities to overcome barriers and achieve their goals.
 Human services professionals have a more generalist approach to their work and may not have the same level of education and training requirements as social workers.

 What are the categories of human services?